IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 ### Nested pseudo-JSON Objects?
 #### Sure, forward we go

 Let's design our `Person` JSON object in a more modern fashion.
-Instead of having a field to contain the `full_name`, we can turn `full_name` into a sub-`struct` that has two fields (`first_name` and `last_name`).
-Instead of storing `date_of_birth` as a string that we may, at some point, need to parse down to extract the day, month, and the year from, we can store this information in a `struct` with 3 separate fields.
+Instead of having a field containing the `full_name`, we can turn `full_name` into a sub-`struct` that has two fields (`first_name` and `last_name`).
+Instead of storing `date_of_birth` as a string that we may, at some point, need to parse down to extract the day, month, and the year from, we can store this information in a `struct` with three separate fields.
 And for our `gender` field, we can reference an `enum` value.

 ```rust
 struct FullName {